rishikumarboddeda616-prog/Smart-Attendance-Management-System/README.md

 This project uses Artificial Intelligence and facial recognition technology to automatically record student attendance.
 The system detects and recognizes registered students from images or live video feeds, marks attendance automatically, reduces manual effort, improves accuracy, and prevents proxy attendance.

-## Problem
+## Background

-Traditional attendance systems are time-consuming and prone to human errors.
+Manual attendance systems are time-consuming and prone to errors.

-## Solution

-An AI-powered attendance system that uses computer vision and facial recognition to identify students and record attendance automatically.
+## How is it used?

+The system captures student images, identifies registered students, and automatically marks attendance.

+## Data Sources and AI Methods

+- Facial images of students
+- Computer Vision
+- Facial Recognition
+- Machine Learning

-## Benefits
+## Challenges

+- Privacy concerns
-- Saves time
+- Lighting conditions
-- Improves accuracy
+- Face recognition accuracy

+## What next?

+- Mobile application integration
+- Cloud database support
-- Prevents proxy attendance
+- Real-time attendance analytics
-- Maintains digital records